MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - `/W4` and `/WX` should be enabled wherever possible, to ensure you compile your code cleanly at high warning levels (`W4`) and treat warnings as errors that must be fixed (`WX`).
 These options enable warnings from the compiler back-end that can find uninitialized data errors that other static analysis tools can't, because the errors become visible to the compiler only after back-end interprocedural analysis and inlining.
 - BinSkim binary analysis ensures that projects enable a broad range of security features.
 BinSkim generates outputs, such as PDBs, that make it easier to verify chain-of-custody and to respond efficiently to security issues.
 Microsoft recommends running the BinSkim tool to analyze all executable binaries (`.sys`, `.dll` or `.exe`) produced for or consumed by your programs.
 The BinSkim User Guide includes a list of supported security standards.
 Microsoft recommends that you fix all issues reported as "errors" by the BinSkim tool.
 For issues reported as only "warnings," be cautious and address them selectively, because resolving these problems can have performance implications or may not be required for all scenarios.

 **In Azure and GitHub CI/CD** Microsoft recommends always enabling source code and binary static analysis in release CI/CD scenarios.
-Running source code analysis in context of the local developer machine prevents introduction of bugs early, and lowers overall costs.
-The rate-of-introduction of binary-level issues tends to be slower than in program code.
+Source code bugs usually outnumber binary level bugs, so you should run source code analysis right on the local developer's machine to catch source bugs as early as possible and minimize overall costs.
+Binary-level issues tends to be introduced more slowly than in program code.
 And so it may be sufficient to run this analysis in less frequent pre-release CI/CD scenarios (such as nightly or weekly builds) rather than on every developer commit or pull request.

 ## 2.4 Review for hardcoded secrets

 **Summary**

 Don't hardcode secrets within software.
-To find and remove secrets from the source code, it's most efficient to use a reliable tool that can scan the entire source code and find them.
-Once found, move them to a safe place following the guideline for secure storage and use of secrets.
+You can find and remove secrets from the source code efficiently by using reliable tools that can scan your entire source code base.
+Once you find secrets, move them to a safe place following the guideline for secure storage and use of secrets.

 **Problem**

-Secrets for software refer to entities that establish identity and provide access to resources or are used to protect important or sensitive data by signing or encrypting the data (for example, passwords, storage keys, connection strings, private keys).
+"Secrets" means entities that establish identity and provide access to resources, or that are used to protect important or sensitive data by signing or encrypting the data.
+Examples include passwords, storage keys, connection strings, and private keys.
 It's tempting to keep secrets in the software product so they can be readily obtained when needed by the software.
-However, these hardcoded secrets (either in plain text or encrypted but with easily discoverable decryption key) can lead to severe or catastrophic security incidents as they're easily discovered and can be used to compromise your service and data.
+However, these hardcoded secrets can lead to severe or catastrophic security incidents as they're easily discovered and can be used to compromise your service and data.

 **Prevention**